alaingilbert/agl/docs/go_comp_issues.md

 ```
 But the syntax does not allow it.
 We wouldn't know if `v := a.(int)` is of type Option or int.

-We could introduce an separate operator/function to do safe type assert. eg: `v := a.As(int)?`
+We could introduce a separate operator/function to do safe type assert. eg: `v := a.As(int)?`

 ## Native functions that return an error